smartdevicelink/sdl_evolution/proposals/nnnn-ios-library-transport-private-cleanup.md

 * Impacted Platforms: iOS

 ## Introduction
 This proposal is to make a major change by altering transport classes to be private instead of public.
-Second, this proposal suggests that `SDLAbstractTransport` should go away and be replaced by a `protocol` that does something similar called `SDLTransportType`.

 ## Motivation
 Privacy should be preferred in order to allow developers to make API changes to the classes without requiring minor or major version changes.
 The transport classes have no need for a developer to interact with them, and doing so would be harmful.
 Therefore, these classes should be private.
-The second change should be made for safety reasons and to simply be cleaner. `SDLAbstractTransport` is implemented essentially as an interface, as abstract classes do not exist in iOS languages.
-The same functionality can be accomplished more cleanly by simply using a protocol.
+The second change should be made for safety reasons and to simply be cleaner.

 ## Proposed Solution
 The specific classes to be changed from public to private are: